-The second major event which shaped his relationships with the Israeli media, and the constitutive of all, was the assassination of Rabin in 1995.
-In the days before the assassination the rallies of the right, led by the settlers and the extreme wing of the religious national camp, became more and more toxic.
-Rabin was portrayed in SS Nazi uniform, as wearing the Kafiya of Arafat and the word ‘traitor’, with its special religious undertone that traitors should be executed, became the single word most associated with these days.
-Netanyahu, like Sharon but unlike other Likud leaders, did not choose to distance himself from the rightwing extremist crowd.
-Politics was fought on the streets back then and even though the extremist were not Likud voters – but voted to the more extreme right and religious parties – they made the masses out there in the city squares.
-Most notable became the picture of Netanyahu on the balcony, ironically over-watching the Balfour residence to which Netanyahu would enter after the post-assassination election, were tens of thousands have gathered shouting ‘Rabin a traitor’ and ‘death to Rabin’ while Netnayhau waving at them smiling from the balcony with Sharon and Shamir at his side.
-The head of Shin Bet meets Netanyahu and Sharon to give warning.
-‘I don’t need to translate the words of Netanyahu, head of the opposition’ he said when asked about the incitement of the crowds (2012).
+The second major event that shaped his relationship with the Israeli media, and the most formative of all, was the assassination of Yitzhak Rabin in 1995.
+In the days prior to the assassination, the rallies led by the settlers and the extreme wing of the religious national camp, became more and more toxic.
+Rabin was portrayed in SS Nazi uniform, wearing the kaffiyeh of Yasser Arafat, and he was branded with the word “traitor.”
+This term, with its specific religious undertone suggesting that traitors should be executed, became the single word most associated with those days.
+Netanyahu, like Ariel Sharon, but unlike other Likud leaders, chose not to distance himself from the extremist right-wing crowd.
+Politics was fought on the streets back then and even though the extremists were mostly not Likud voters – but voted for the extreme right and religious parties – they made up the masses in the city squares.
+Most visible, even iconic, became the picture of Netanyahu on a balcony, ironically overlooking the Balfour residence he would enter after the post-assassination election.
+Tens of thousands had gathered and were shouting “Rabin’s a traitor” and “Death to Rabin,” while Netanyahu continued waving to them, smiling from the balcony with Sharon and Yitzhak Shamir at his side.
+Carmi Gillon, the head of the Shin Bet, warned Netanyahu and Sharon about the potential for political violence.
+“I don’t need to translate the words of Netanyahu, head of the opposition,” he responded when asked about the incitement of the crowds (2012).
 Netanyahu did say later that Rabin was not a traitor but a political rival, repeating this phrase especially after the assassination.
-Yet Rabin himself said that Netanyahu and his fellow-politicians were dancing on the blood of those murdered by Hamas and hence aiding Hamas.
-Netanyahu’s people received direct orders to radicalize the crowds.
-After Gilon, head of Shin Bet, met Netanyahu to warn him, Netanyahu figured out the rightwing tactics work.
-He called to excel the pressure and to disrupt every event in which Rabin participated (Caspit and Ziv 2018: 100-1).
+Yet Rabin himself said that Netanyahu and his fellow politicians were dancing on the blood of those murdered by Hamas and hence aiding Hamas.
+Netanyahu’s people received direct orders to fire up the crowds.
+After Gillon met with Netanyahu to warn him, Netanyahu understood that the right-wing tactics were working.
+He called on his supporters to escalate the pressure and to disrupt every event in which Rabin participated (Caspit and Ziv 2018: 100-1).
 As the leader of the opposition and the right, Netanyahu became associated with leading the incitement (Pfeffer 2018: 212-3).
-In a typical Netanyahu manner, he announces in a Likud faction gathering the morning after the murder: “no one should dare blame the Likud for the tragedy.
+In typical Netanyahu style, he announced at a Likud faction gathering the morning after the murder: “No one should dare blame the Likud for the tragedy.
 It’s a false accusation.
 The real incitement began ten minutes after Rabin’s murder” (Pfeffer 2018: 216).
-The media blamed him as the chief inciter and head of opposition; Netanyahu blamed the media.
+The media blamed him as the chief inciter and head of the opposition; Netanyahu blamed the media.
 In his eyes, he was the true victim.